metaleap/vscode-appz/libs/cs/readme.md

 A unique identifier for the computer.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+`return` ── a thenable that resolves when this `MachineId` call has successfully completed at the VSC side and its result received back at our end.

 ##### Parameters